 Need new headphones for your new MP3 Player?
 These are the best headphones of 2021, including the best over-ear headphones, on-ear headphones, in-ear headphones, noise-cancelling headphones, and more.

-So, what do you need to look for in an MP3 player?
+So, what do you need to consider when looking for the best MP3 player?
 Well, the most important thing you need to think about is the audio codec your music library is in.

 Anyone who uses Apple Music will probably have a music library completely filled with Apple’s proprietary AAC codec, and luckily most MP3 players will support that codec.
 However, if you consider yourself an audiophile, you’ll need support for lossless codecs like FLAC, WAV and ALAC, as these codecs don’t use the compression methods used on lossy codecs like AAC or MP3.
 However, they will take up more space.

 You’ll also need to consider how much music is in your, well, music collection and then how much storage you’ll need.
 This is especially the case when you’re using codecs like FLAC, which just devour space.
-Often MP3 players also have an included microSD card slot, which allows you to expand upon the included storage as your library expands – but normally only up to a certain size, normally around 512GB.
+The best MP3 players often have an included microSD card slot, which allows you to expand upon the included storage as your library expands – but normally only up to a certain size, normally around 512GB.

 - Looking for a something to listen to on your new MP3 player?
 Check out our list of the best podcasts around.